TheNivas/LearningScala/23_Collections_TupleOptions_and_Iterator.md

 val res17: String = Not Found

 ```

-#### E. get will give error if option is defined as `None` bcz it doesn't have any method, but if it was some then it will retrieve the element.
+#### E. get will give error if option is defined as `None` bcz it doesn't have any method, but if it was some then it will retrieve the element

 ```scala
 scala> var option1: Option[Int] = None
 var option1: Option[Int] = None